DataHackIL/dhutil/README.rst

 Use
 ===

-When you install ``dhutil`` a command (of the corresponding name) giving access to its CLI is installed in you system.
+When you install ``dhutil`` a command (of the corresponding name) giving access to its CLI is installed on your system.
 Type ``dhutil`` in terminal to get a list of the available sub-commands:

 .. code-block:: bash